Web Design For Business

 If you are selling a product, it’s obviously very important to have a website equipped with an e-commerce platform so you can sell directly from the website.
 Including a client support portal, messaging function, or just a way for clients and customers to reach out if they have problems or questions is a great way to engage your consumers and give them a great brand experience.

-And on the topic of sales, a new website or online platform is a great time to set up tracking systems to drill down on your return on advertising investment.
+And on the topic of sales, during the implementation of a new web design for business is a great time to set up tracking systems to drill down on your return on advertising investment.
 Tracking your conversions through Google Analytics and your chosen ad platforms is a great way to see how much revenue your ads generate.
 It’s as simple as putting some pre-generated code on the back end of your website.
 You can do it yourself or have your web designer do it.
 And if you’re running offline advertising, you can easily create a survey to ask customers, leads, and clients what brought them to your website.
 Even if you’re not starting with digital advertising right away, it’s good preparation to do the setup now, to make things much easier if and when you do.

 The Employees-Only Section

 Another more complicated piece of a website is an employee intranet—or a separate part of a website built for certain functions that only employees can access, such as checking stock or posting team members’ schedules.
 And even if you don’t need a separate space for employees, another type of “intranet” that may be useful to set up is a members’ section for visitors who have created accounts on your website to access members-only content, such as courses on a learning platform, shopping or account history, and more.

 A well-designed and easily searchable website is a great first step for any business or organization.
 There’s a lot to think about when you’re designing or redesigning a website, but as long as you think through your goals and purposes first, and work with a trusted web developer, it will be a worthwhile investment in the end.